Skip to main content

 What is a face mask?

-There are multiple types of masks that can all be grouped under the category “face mask,” including N95 respirators, surgical masks and cloth face coverings.
-As categorized by the FDA, an N95 respirator is a device that is designed to filter airborne particles in an extremely efficient manner with edges that form a seal around its wearer’s nose and mouth.ii Like an N95 respirator, a surgical mask is a protective device that guards its wearer against environmental contaminants such as airborne particles and liquidsiii but, unlike an N95 respirator, is not designed with edges that form a seal around the nose and mouth.iv N95 respirators and surgical masks are not suggested for everyday use, as current CDC guidelines recommend that these supplies be reserved for critical healthcare workers and medical first responders.v
+A surgical mask is a protective device that guards its wearer against environmental contaminants such as airborne particles and liquids.2 However, unlike N95 respirators, surgical masks are not designed with edges that form a seal around the nose and mouth.2 N95 respirators and surgical masks are not suggested for everyday use, as current CDC guidelines recommend that these supplies be reserved for critical healthcare workers and medical first responders.3

-The third category of face masks for illness, which is suitable for non-critical, everyday wear, is the cloth face covering.
-You can make a cloth face covering at homevi from common materials like a t-shirt or fashion one out of household items like bandanas, coffee filters and rubber bands.vii A homemade cloth face covering should include multiple layers of fabric.viii
+Cloth face coverings are suitable for non-critical, everyday wear.
+You can make a cloth face covering at home3 from common materials like a t-shirt or fashion one out of household items like bandanas, coffee filters and rubber bands.3 A homemade cloth face covering should include multiple layers of fabric.3

 When should I wear a face mask?

-If you plan to be around other people and you or someone you’ll be interacting with is sick with a cough or sneezing illness, with or without a fever, wearing a face mask is a justifiable precaution to take.ix A person may release tiny drops of bodily fluids into the air when talking, coughing or sneezing.
-Wearing a face mask can provide a protective barrier that reduces the spray of bodily fluid and germs released into the air that may potentially infect other people.x Whether you’re sick and want to protect others from catching your illness or you want to protect yourself from the bodily fluids of others, wearing a face mask can help provide this protection.
-That being said, face coverings and face masks for illness are only effective in preventing disease transmission when used in combination with other methods of intervention, such as cleaning hands with an alcohol-based hand rub or soap and water.xi
+If someone you’ll be interacting with is sick with a fever or a cough or sneezing illness, wearing a face mask is a justifiable precaution to take.4 A person may release tiny drops of bodily fluids into the air when talking, coughing or sneezing.
+Wearing a face mask can provide a protective barrier that reduces the spray of bodily fluid and germs released into the air that may potentially infect other people.1

 How to wear a face mask when sick

-If you’re using a cloth face covering, take care that it fits snugly but comfortably against your face and is secured at the back of your head with a tie or around your ears with loops.
-Your cloth face covering should allow you to breath without restriction.xv Machine washing is adequate for cleaning your cloth face covering.xvi
+If you’re using a cloth face covering, ensure that it fits snugly but comfortably against your face and is secured at the back of your head with a tie or around your ears with loops.
+Your cloth face covering should allow you to breathe without restriction.3 Machine washing is adequate for cleaning your cloth face covering.3

 Looking for more information about respiratory health?
 Visit our Relief Center for additional resources.